johnwargo/ignorevscode/README.md

 	Adding: .vscode/
 	Result:  File saved!

-It will fail, and exit if there's no .gitignore file in the current folder.
-Yes, I know I could make one if its not there already, but I didn't.
-OK?
+Execution will fail, and the module will exit, if there's no `.gitignore` file in the current folder.
+Yes, I know I could create one if its not there already, but then you could end up with a `.gitignore` file in a folder that isn't a git repository, so I decided to go this route.

 ***